Little Dipper Confections is all about taking you back to the good old days.

 This means a number of things.
 First, it is my personal rule to never let the quality of my products lose out to quantity.
-Instead of stretching my time thin around large production quantities, I limit my production to small batches.
+Instead of stretching my time thin between large production quantities, I limit my production to small batches.
 This lets me ensure the quality of each and every candy.

 It also means I use real fruit or fruit juices to make all of my fruit-based caramels and truffles.
 While it certainly takes longer to peel and process bananas and oranges than it does to open a packet of artificial fruit flavoring, the difference in taste and the personal satisfaction I get from using high quality ingredients make it more than worthwhile.
 I also use quality couverture chocolate to enrobe each candy and not compound, baking, or coating chocolate.
 I don’t add artificial preservatives to any of my candies, so you can trust that your box of Little Dipper Confections has not been sitting on a shelf for months on end.
 Of course, this means that for optimum flavor and freshness, they’re best eaten promptly after purchase.
 Hopefully this doesn’t present too much of a challenge.